How to Rethink Resolutions and Goals

 Set your goals to reflect where you are at this time in your life.
 Take time to heal, connect, and adjust your expectations.
 How many times have you set out thinking you wanted one thing only to find you want to reach a different goal?
 Set a new goal.
 Resolutions need goals if they are to succeed.
 Push your boundaries, meet sober friends, and go to sober parties.
 Life doesn’t stop once you are sober.
 Many would say life starts once you are sober.

 Resolutions are like dreams.
 You can’t achieve them without setting goals.
 People make resolutions only to give them up because they don’t know how to make them happen.
 You can achieve your goals when you set short-term and long-term plans.
 Goals are stepping stones on the path to a new life.
 You can make a promise to yourself by resolving to stop using substances, but your goals should include seeking treatment, focusing on your journey, and being flexible.
 Resolve to become healthy by focusing on the present.
-Nestled in the Hollywood Hills, Alta Centers has the atmosphere needed to remain focused on treatment.
+Nestled in the Hollywood Hills, California, Alta Centers has the atmosphere needed to remain focused on treatment.
 The Hollywood Hills enhances feelings of serenity and hope when you walk through the door.
 We understand your sobriety is essential.
 That’s why our therapists guide you to understand your addiction and how to maintain sobriety.
 You will never feel rushed to reach a specific goal.
 To find out more, call (888) 202-2583.